 Human health is affected by the biological environment, a teeming world of parasites and diseases, and the physical environment -- the water, air, and landscapes that we inhabit.
 Human interactions with the environment have changed rapidly, as human populations grow, travel increases, and ecosystems are altered.
 This course touches upon traditional environmental topics such as air and water quality, and integrates newer public health challenges such as emerging diseases and food-borne illnesses.
 Prerequisite: an introductory science course.

 This course analyzes environmental regulation in the United States with respect to its historical evolution, its ability to achieve environmental targets, its efficiency or cost-effectiveness, its distributional impact on jobs, people, and industries across the country, and its international ramifications.
-Class meetings include open discussions with individuals from agencies charged with developing and enforcing environmental regulation.
 Offered annually.

 Remote sensing and GIS are increasingly used to address basic and applied questions in the environmental sciences and a host of other disciplines.
 Students survey available remote sensing image types and learn to process (ground-truthing, GPS, scanning, digitizing) and interpret remotely sensed images.
 They also learn theory and practice of geographic information systems (basic cartography and spatial statistics).
 A weekly three-hour laboratory is required.
-Prerequisites: Environmental Studies 137 or a level 1 course in biology, chemistry, or physics.
+Prerequisites: ENVST 137 or a level I course in biology, chemistry, or physics.
 Offered annually.